Hello everyone,

 ![]() |

-After we finally moved to our new home, I used to climb on the these trees, which I believed were "Bewitched Gentle Giants"...
-I would comfortably snuggled on some of the stronger branches, read my book and eat the sweet fruit...
-One of the two trees was covered with black berries and the other, with light green (bouth delicious and sweet) My parents shared the 'Palace', with two other families from Bulgaria..At the summer some of the neighbors would come to the yard and sit in the shade to enjoy the fresh breeze...
-(No Air Conditions yet) Even though our 'New Comer' Neighbors, did not speak Hebrew, we got along by using 'Pantomime', in order to understand each other which I found to be lot's of fun....
+After we finally moved to our new home, I used to climb on the these trees, which I believed were "Bewitched Gentle Giants", comfortably snuggled on some of the stronger branches, read my book and eat the sweet fruit...
+One of the two trees was covered with black berries and the other, with light green once (bouth delicious and sweet) My parents shared the 'Palace' with two other families , one from Bulgaria and the other from Romenia...
+During the summer, some of the neighbors would come to the yard and sit in the shade to enjoy the fresh breeze...
+(No Air Conditions...)
+Even though our 'New Comer' Neighbors did not speak Hebrew, we got along by using 'Pantomime' in order to understand each other, which I found to be a lot's of fun....

 ![]() |